rhuairahrighairidh/Force-Push/README.md

 # Force-Push

-A repo to experiment with effects of forece pushing.
+A repo to experiment with the effects of force pushing.